marcoscarvalho96/data-science-em-producao/README.md

 | worst_scenario | R$ 282,668,127.02 |
 | best_scenario  | R$ 284,244,032.67 |
 #
 Below we have a scatter plot with all predictions.
-Notice that most are centered around a lone parallel to the X axis and MAPEa around 11% in Y axis.
-But, there are point far apart, this is because these are stores for which the forecasts are not so accurate.
+Notice that most are centered around a lone parallel to the X axis and MAPE around 11% in Y axis.
+But, there are points far apart, this is because these are stores for which the forecasts are not so accurate.

 ![](/img/scatter_plot.png)
 #